Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Get Ready for a Sleek New Look

 Most medicine cabinets have a mirror, but medicine cabinets are so 20th century.
-If you are looking to remodel or just replace your current bathroom mirror, or installing the first one, you can easily attach it flat against the wall.
+If you are looking to remodel or just replace your current bathroom mirror, or install your first one, you can easily attach it flat against the wall.
 Here is how you do it.

 Materials and Tools Needed